jacebenson/cedar/docs/docs/router.md

 A route is permitted when authenticated and user has **any** of the provided roles such as `"admin"` or `["admin", "editor", "publisher"]`.
 :::

-Redwood uses the `useAuth` hook under the hood to determine if the user is authenticated.
+Cedar uses the `useAuth` hook under the hood to determine if the user is authenticated.
 Read more about authentication in Cedar [here](tutorial/chapter4/authentication.md).

 ## Link and named route functions